 Park City run open training courses for managers, or anyone else needing to know about time management and managing absence carried out by our qualified HR experts.
 Both courses are only £99 each.

-The latest figures from the Office of National Statistics (ONS) show that the number of people in work has increased to 31.84 million in the 3 months to February 2017 which is in an increase of 39,000 on the previous 3 months.
+The latest figures from the Office of National Statistics (ONS) show that the number of people in work has increased to 31.84 million in the 3 months to February 2017 which is an increase of 39,000 in the previous 3 months.
 The current proportion of people in work (aged 16 to 64 and known as the employment rate) is at a joint record high of 74.6% since comparable records began in 1971.

 At 4.7% the rate of unemployment is also at its lowest since 1975 with 1.56 million unemployed people seeking work, down 141,000 from the same time last year.

 The total number of hours worked per week across the UK workforce stands at 1.03 billion, which is 13.4 million more than the previous 3 months and 17.3 million more than a year ago.
 The increase reflects both the number of people in work and the increased number of average hours worked per week.
 Employees are working on average 32.4 hours per week – the highest since 2002 – with full-time workers at 37.7 hours and part-time workers at 16.3 hours per week in their main job.